soitun/grapefruit/readme.markdown

+# g1

+g1 is the first version of Grapefruit. g1 is no longer in active development, instead, please switch over to the newer version, g2.

 # Grapefruit

 Grapefruit is a complete overhaul to Grape Analytics.
 Grapefruit takes the basis of Grape and modifies some components to work